4GeeksAcademy/html-tutorial-exercises-course/exercises/07-same-page/README.md

 ## 💡 Hint:

-+ The only way so use anchors like this, is with the "`ID`" of the elements, there is no other way.
++ The only way to use anchors like this, is with the "`ID`" of the elements, there is no other way.